telerik/maui-docs/controls/listpicker/listpicker-getting-started.md

 ---
 title: Getting Started
-page_title: Getting Started .NET MAUI ListPicker Control
+page_title: .NET MAUI ListPicker Documentation | Getting Started
 description: "Get started with the Telerik UI for .NET MAUI ListPicker control and add the control to your .NET MAUI project."
 position: 1
 slug: listpicker-getting-started
 ---

-# Getting Started with the Telerik UI for .NET MAUI ListPicker
+# Getting Started

 This guide provides the information you need to start using the Telerik UI for .NET MAUI ListPicker by adding the control to your project.